team-assignments/team-assignments.github.io/docs/index.md

     * Verify who is registered in each group.
     * Verify what assignments are currently available for pickup.
     * Confirm what assignments have already been picked up by individual member.
     * Provide data on how much each member contributes.
-* Current Time (to identify when each cycle should end / reset)

 ### Persistent Data